adus/portal-documentation/documentation/travel-time.md

 _Sample Count_
 Data used to calculate travel time on freeways comes from readings taken every 20 seconds from loop detectors.
 Data used to calculate travel times from arterials generally comes from bluetooth detectors and taken each time a car is detected, suggesting travel times along arterials might be less precise due to this method.
 Sample counts show the number of samples used to calculate travel time for each week.
 Travel time calculated with sample counts less or equal to 30 (and indicated with a red color) is less than ideal.
 Travel time calculated with sample counts great than 30 and less than 50 is acceptable.
 And travel times calculated with sample counts greater than 50 is best.
 There is also an option to see the average sample count for all four weeks.

-_Download_

-### Plotting Options
-_Standard_
-The Standard plot shows detailed travel time for each day per week.
-Users can zoom in on a specific time frame on the plot by clicking at the start date of interest and drag to the end date of interest (Figure X).

-_Aggregate_
-The Aggregate plot shows hourly average travel time per hour aggregated by user-specified days of the week per week.
-For example, Figure X shows average travel time (y-axis) per hour (x-axis) per week aggregated by Tuesday, Wednesday, and Thursday.

-_Yearly_
-The Yearly plot shows hourly average travel time per hour aggregated by user-specified days of the week per year.
-Figure X shows hourly average travel time per hour aggregated by Tuesday, Wednesday, and Thursday, per year.

-_Zoom in/out_
-For higher resolution data visualization, select a period of time on the plot by clicking and dragging the cursor.
-Click the "reset zoom" button revert back to the original plot.